qig123/pdf_trans/mybook/Part III_ Alternative Programming Models/Chapter 14_ Scripting Languages.md

 lack of declarations, simple scoping rules, ﬂexible dynamic typing, easy access to other programs, sophisticated pattern matching and string manipulation, and high-level data types.
 We began our chapter by tracing the historical development of scripting, start- ing with the command interpreter, or shell programs of the mid-1970s, and the text processing and report generation tools that followed soon thereafter.
 We looked in particular at the “Bourne-again” shell, bash, and the Unix tools sed and awk.
 We also mentioned such special-purpose domains as mathematics and statistics, where scripting languages are widely used for data analysis, visualiza- tion, modeling, and simulation.
 We then turned to the three domains that dom- inate scripting today: “glue” (coordination) applications, conﬁguration and ex- tension, and scripting of the World Wide Web.
 For many years, Perl was the most popular of the general-purpose “glue” lan- guages, but Python and Ruby have clearly overtaken it at this point.
 Several script- ing languages, including Python, Scheme, and Lua, are widely used to extend the functionality of complex applications.
 In addition, many commercial packages have their own proprietary extension languages.
 Web scripting comes in many forms.
 On the server side of an HTTP con- nection, the Common Gateway Interface (CGI) standard allows a URI to name a program that will be used to generate dynamic content.
 Alternatively, web- page-embedded scripts, often written in PHP, can be used to create dynamic con- tent in a way that is invisible to users.
 To reduce the load on servers, and to improve interactive responsiveness, scripts can also be executed within the client browser.
 JavaScript is the dominant notation in this domain; it uses the HTML Document Object Model (DOM) to manipulate web-page elements.
 For more demanding tasks, many browsers can be directed to run a Java applet, which takes full responsibility for some portion of the “screen real estate,” but this strategy comes with security concerns that are increasingly viewed as unacceptable.
 With the emergence of HTML5, most dynamic content—multimedia in particular— can be handled directly by the browser.
 At the same time, XML has emerged as the standard format for structured, presentation-independent information, with load-time transformation via XSL.
 Because of their rapid evolution, scripting languages have been able to take ad- vantage of many of the most powerful and elegant mechanisms described in pre- vious chapters, including ﬁrst-class and higher-order functions, unlimited extent, iterators, garbage collection, list comprehensions, and object orientation—not to mention extended regular expressions and such high-level data types as dictionar- ies, sets, and tuples.
 Given current trends, scripting languages are likely to become increasingly ubiquitous, and to remain a principal focus of language innovation.

 ## 14.6 Exercises

+## 14.1 Does ﬁlename “globbing” provide the expressive power of standard regu- lar expressions?
+Explain.

 14.2 Write shell scripts to (a) Replace blanks with underscores in the names of all ﬁles in the current directory. (b) Rename every ﬁle in the current directory by prepending to its name a textual representation of its modiﬁcation date. (c) Find all eps ﬁles in the ﬁle hierarchy below the current directory, and create any corresponding pdf ﬁles that are missing or out of date. (d) Print the names of all ﬁles in the ﬁle hierarchy below the current di- rectory for which a given predicate evaluates to true.
 Your (quoted) predicate should be speciﬁed on the command line using the syntax of the Unix test command, with one or more at signs (@) standing in for the name of the candidate ﬁle.